Bar Marco

 Third, they take care of you

 I’ve encountered the same folks in charge on multiple visits.
 They always seem to be there, and they seem like they’ve been there forever.
 They’re invested in the success of the place, and with that comes an all-too-rare-these-days feeling that the staff actually wants to be there.
-That translates into an atmosphere of real hospitality.
+All of which translates into an atmosphere of genuine hospitality.

 The menu changes frequently, though some items remain as staples.
 I haven’t disliked anything I’ve tried, though some dishes do rise above others.

-Pastas are reliably top-notch, interesting, and a great idea to share as an added mid-course.
+Pastas are reliably top-notch, interesting, and a great idea to share as a mid-course.

 What should you order?
 Don’t look at me, ask the staff (see reasons two and three above).

-Your online concerns, addressed (they won't do it, but The Monster will):
+Your online concerns, addressed (they won't do it, but we will):

 “Overrated!
 Great staff: hip, friendly, and attentive.
 One-dimensional, blandish food (at least the items we had).
 I'd call the décor "train station bathroom" - it seems hip, but it's just dingy and boring.
 In a bigger City, this place would struggle. sorry, but it's true”